pongsatornw/ForecastApp/README.md

 How to test
 -----------------------------------------------------------
 - After build application, you can fill City Name in EditText.
 Then click search button to search the forecast weather of that city.
+[Application will return City Name, Country Code, Humidity, Temperature, DateTime andWeather Description.]
+- When you click at ViewHolder, each viewholder will change temperature unit between Celsius and Fahrenheit upto the lastest unit of that holder.